 22. Heisei Historiography: Academic History and Public Commemoration in Japan, 1990-2020

 23. Implicated Photographs: Wartime Postmemory and the Photographic Unconsciousness in the Heisei Era

 24. The Loss of Nostalgia, not The Nostalgia of Loss: Or, What Happens in Heisei Stays in Heisei

 25. The Tumultuous Finale: 2009-2019

-Noriko Murai is Associate Professor of Art History at Sophia University, where she teaches modern and contemporary Japanese art and visual culture.
+Noriko Murai is an Associate Professor of Art History at Sophia University, where she teaches modern and contemporary Japanese art and visual culture.
 Her publication in English includes Journeys East: Isabella Stewart Gardner and Asia (2009) and Inventing Asia: American Perspectives Around 1900 (2014).

-Jeff Kingston is Professor of History and Director of Asian Studies at Temple University, Japan.
+Jeff Kingston is a Professor of History and Director of Asian Studies at Temple University, Japan.
 He is the author and editor of a dozen books on contemporary Japan and Asia including Japan’s Quiet Transformation (2004), Contemporary Japan (2011), and Critical Issues in Contemporary Japan (2014).

-Tina Burrett is Associate Professor of Political Science at the Faculty of Liberal Arts, Sophia University.
+Tina Burrett is an Associate Professor of Political Science at the Faculty of Liberal Arts, Sophia University.
 She is the co-editor of Press Freedom in Contemporary Asia (2020) and the author of Television and Presidential Power in Putin’s Russia (2013).